ogg25/camera-enhancer-docs/programming/ios/api/basic-setting/basic-setting.md

 ## Camera State

 Use `getCameraCurrentState`, `getCameraDesiredState` and `setCameraDesiredState` to make settings on camera state.
-Get camera current status (on/off).
+Get the current status (on/off) of the camera.

 Objective-C: